meows/racket/docs/values.md

 Therefore, you can't really store all the digits of pi on your computer even though pi is also a real number.

-Another thing to note is that sometimes Racket prefers to give you answers in the form of a fraction.
-Well, fractions are also real numbers too, so you can ask Racket to give you answers in decimal form if you prefer.
+If you're in DrRacket, you might notice that sometimes you get numbers back in the form of fractions.
+If you prefer, you can right-click the number and choose a different repesentation, such as reduced fraction, mixed fraction, or decimal.

 ## Strings

 A string is a sequence of any valid symbols in your language, but surrounded by a pair of quotation marks, like `"hello .==.-. there"`.
+One common use of strings is to store English-like information, or information written in our natural language.

 ## Booleans